Trade Show Gift Giving

 - Volunteers-it takes a village.
 They will appreciate that you appreciated them.

 Next step is to choose the appropriate gift for each recipient.

 Evaluate the relationship and the message being sent along with what you're looking to accomplish by giving this gift.

 - Reward?
 For work done or a contest won.

 - Branding?
 Imprinting your company image on the recipient every time they see the item.

 - Benevolent?
 Helping those that can't afford certain items.
 Cushioned flooring can be an easy expense for an event but something an exhibitor leaves out due to cost.
 Or it could simply be that your event necessitates flooring and you know there will be those that show up without any.
 Provide it for them!

-Knowing the reason you're giving the gift will help you decide on which item to give each recipient.
+Knowing the reason you're giving the gift, will help you decide on which item to give each recipient.

-Generic-gifts like keychains, coffee mugs or water bottles that have your logo and/or information included to keep you top of mind whenever they use it.
+Gifts like keychains, coffee mugs or water bottles that have your logo and/or information included to keep you top of mind whenever they use it.